-An agent in the Trusted Choice network can help you review the policies you currently have to ensure that you are covered for earthquake damage.
+An agent in our network can help you review the policies you currently have to ensure that you are covered for earthquake damage.
 These agents may even be able to find ways to save you money on all your South Carolina insurance policies.

 Is South Carolina Earthquake Insurance Expensive?

 The cost of your policy will depend on several factors including the amount of coverage you purchase and the materials used to build your home.
 Homes made of wood, for example, are more flexible and are therefore able to withstand the tremors of an earthquake better than are homes made of brick.
 On average, you can expect the addition of earthquake insurance to your current policies to cost you around $25 a month.

 Be aware, however, that while most earthquake insurance policies offer a lot in the way of coverage, they often come with a very high deductible.
 They are therefore not very useful at providing compensation for minor quake damages.
 These policies are designed specifically to protect you from suffering significant financial loss if your home is completely destroyed by a major earthquake.

 Learn More about South Carolina Earthquake Insurance